Torus

 Parameter-curve tangent vectors

-The parameter-curve tangent vectors are $$\mathbf{r}_u(u,v) = \basis\begin{pmatrix}-(R+r \cos v)\sin u\\(R+r\cos v)\cos u\\0\end{pmatrix}, \quad\quad \mathbf{r}_v(u,v)=\basis\begin {pmatrix}-r\sin v\cos u\\-r\sin v\sin u\\r\cos v\end{pmatrix}.$$
+The parameter-curve tangent vectors are \mathbf{r}_u(u,v) = \basis\begin{pmatrix}-(R+r \cos v)\sin u\\(R+r\cos v)\cos u\\0\end{pmatrix}, \quad\quad \mathbf{r}_v(u,v)=\basis\begin {pmatrix}-r\sin v\cos u\\-r\sin v\sin u\\r\cos v\end{pmatrix}.

 Standard unit normal

-The standard unit normal vector field is $$\mathbf{\hat{N}}(u,v) = \basis\begin{pmatrix}\cos u \cos v\\\sin u\cos v\\\sin v\end{pmatrix}.$$
+The standard unit normal vector field is \mathbf{\hat{N}}(u,v) = \basis\begin{pmatrix}\cos u \cos v\\\sin u\cos v\\\sin v\end{pmatrix}.

 Area element

-The surface area element is $$dA = r(R+r\cos v)~dudv.$$
+The surface area element is dA = r(R+r\cos v)~dudv.

 First fundamental form

-The first fundamental form is $$\mathcal{F}(u,v) = \begin{pmatrix}(R+r\cos v)^2&&0\\0&&r^2 \end{pmatrix}.$$
+The first fundamental form is \mathcal{F}(u,v) = \begin{pmatrix}(R+r\cos v)^2&&0\\0&&r^2 \end{pmatrix}.

 Second fundamental form

-The second fundamental form is $$\mathcal{M}(u,v) = \begin{pmatrix}-(R+r\cos v)\cos v&&0\\0 &&-r\end{pmatrix}.$$
+The second fundamental form is \mathcal{M}(u,v) = \begin{pmatrix}-(R+r\cos v)\cos v&&0\\0 &&-r\end{pmatrix}.

 Christoffel symbols

-The Christoffel symbols are $$\Gamma^1_{\alpha\beta} = \frac{-r\sin v}{R+r\cos v}\begin{pmatrix} 0&&1\\1&&0\end{pmatrix},\quad\quad \Gamma^2_{\alpha\beta} = \frac{(R+r\cos v)\sin v}{r}\begin{pmatrix} 1&&0\\0&&0\end{pmatrix}.$$
+The Christoffel symbols are \Gamma^1_{\alpha\beta} = \frac{-r\sin v}{R+r\cos v}\begin{pmatrix} 0&&1\\1&&0\end{pmatrix},\quad\quad \Gamma^2_{\alpha\beta} = \frac{(R+r\cos v)\sin v}{r}\begin{pmatrix} 1&&0\\0&&0\end{pmatrix}.

 Curvatures

-The principal curvatures are $$\kappa_1 = \frac{-\cos v}{R+r\cos v}, \quad\quad \kappa_2 = \frac{-1}{r}$$ with corresponding principal directions $(1,0)$ and $(0,1)$.
-Hence, the Gaussian and mean curvatures are $$K = \frac{\cos v}{r(R+r\cos v)}, \quad\quad H = \frac{-R-2r\cos v} {r(R+r\cos v)}.$$ Notice that the Gaussian curvature is positive on the 'outside' ($\cos v > 0$) and negative on the 'inside' ($\cos v < 0$).
+The principal curvatures are \kappa_1 = \frac{-\cos v}{R+r\cos v}, \quad\quad \kappa_2 = \frac{-1}{r} with corresponding principal directions (1,0) and (0,1).
+Hence, the Gaussian and mean curvatures are K = \frac{\cos v}{r(R+r\cos v)}, \quad\quad H = \frac{-R-2r\cos v} {r(R+r\cos v)}.
+Notice that the Gaussian curvature is positive on the 'outside' (\cos v > 0) and negative on the 'inside' (\cos v < 0).
 At the 'top' and 'bottom' circles, the Gaussian curvature is zero.